syncfusion-content/javascript-docs/js/Grid/Columns.md

 We have two cases while using ForeignKeyAdaptor.

+1. foreignKeyField name is same as the Grid field name.
+2. foreignKeyField name differs with Grid field name.

 ### foreignKeyField name is same as the Grid field name

+When foreignKeyField name matches with Grid field name, field property is not required to map the foreignKey dataSource to Grid datSource.

 The following code example describes the above behavior.